Triumph, BMW, & Kawasaki Sales Spares & Repairs.

-The motorcycle has a 250cc engine and drum brakes as large as first 4-speed, but has a 5-speed gearbox.
-It was painted in green after the Ossa Plonker with 4-speed gearbox, and Mick has cut off part of frame tubes below the engine and substituted them with an aluminium bush plate [sump guard], so we can see how he has developed it for production MAR.
+The motorcycle has a 250cc engine and drum brakes as large as the first 4-speed, but has a 5-speed gearbox.
+It was painted in green similar to the 4-speed Ossa Plonker, and Mick has cut off part of frame tubes below the engine and substituted them with an aluminium sump guard, so we can see how he has developed it for production MAR.
 Carburettor is IRZ, and fuel tank is integral with the seat base, clearly inspired by Montesa.

-The Silencer is of American origin - the first MAR prototype was presented in USA and was in blue and white colours...
-Mick liked very much to change colors of his prototypes.
+The silencer is of American origin - the first MAR prototype was presented in the USA and was in blue and white colours...
+Mick liked very much to change the colours of his prototypes.

-Rear swing arm is rather short and it contribules to exceptional manouvrability of this bike.
+Rear swing arm is rather short and it contribules to the exceptional manouvrability of this bike.

 REALLY an excellent combination of innovative features for its time that in Mick's talented hands brought him victory in the Scottish.

 This is an edited version of the story whihc Justyn Norek contributed, in English.
 If possible the original Italian version will also be posted.